(As told to Joie Bose)

 I hardly knew my new husband

-I was terrified about the wedding night, for that’s when most women lose their virginity to a strange man whose sexual hunger they have to satisfy till their dying day.
+I was terrified about the wedding night, for that’s when most women lose their virginity to a strange man whose sexual hunger they have to satisfy until their dying day.
 Before I got married, I had met Jatin twice.
 He was in the Merchant Navy and was on land for only two months a year.
 I had chatted with him on the phone, but the connection was not great and used to get disrupted.
 Thus, despite knowing him for 20 months, it had seemed as if I was marrying a stranger.

 Thus, despite knowing him for 20 months, it had seemed as if I was marrying a stranger.